cig-skoltech/UDNet/ReadMe.md

 Training of the networks  UNET and UNLNET for grayscale and color images can be accomplished
 using the scripts provided in the folder networks-training.

-NOTE : In order to add the package into Matlab\'92s path you need to first execute the script vl_setupnn located in the folder matlab/vl_layers/
+NOTE : In order to add the package into Matlab's path you need to first execute the script vl_setupnn located in the folder matlab/vl_layers/

 Dependencies